NanoComp/meep/doc/docs/Python_User_Interface.md

 Returns the total power of the fields from the eigenmode source at frequency `freq`.
 If the timestep `dt` (= `sim.fields.dt` = `Courant/resolution`) is specified, the
-discrete-time Fourier transform of the source is used, which is the power actually delivered at a finite resolution; see [`GaussianSource`](#gaussiansource).
-Otherwise, the continuous-time transform is used.
+Fourier transform of the discrete-time current is used, which is the power actually delivered at a finite resolution; see [`GaussianSource`](#gaussiansource).
+Otherwise, the continuous-time current is used.

 </div>